wp-plugins/si-contact-form/readme.txt

 = Why do I get "ERROR: Could not read CAPTCHA cookie."? =

+Usually it is a problem with your web server and PHP sessions.
+Sometimes the CAPTCHA code never validates because of a server problem with PHP session handling.
+If the CAPTCHA code never validates and does not work, you can enable this conact form advanced option "Use CAPTCHA without PHP session" to use files for session.

 Check your web browser settings and make sure you are not blocking cookies for your blog domain.
 Cookies have to be enabled in your web browser and not blocked for the blog web domain.

-If you get this error, your browser is blocking cookies or you have another plugin that is conflicting (in that case I would like to help you further to determine which one).
-I can tell you that the plugin called "Shopp" is not compatible because it handles sessions differently causing the "ERROR: Could not read CAPTCHA cookie.
-Make sure you have cookies enabled".

 There is a Cookie Test that can be used to test if your browser is accepting cookies from your site:
 Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
 `/wp-content/plugins/si-contact-form/captcha-secureimage/test/index.php`

 = Does this contact form use Akismet spam protection? = Yes, it checks the form input with Akismet, but only if Akismet plugin is also installed and activated.
 (Akismet is not required, it will just skip the check)